shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2025-02-10-neural_dssm.md

 We will be creating a subclass **`SimpleTower`**, which only includes the embeddings of both **`user_id`** and **`item_id`** when we’ll define them in the main class

-- We can recall that for matrix factorisation approaches, we get the score matrix by using the scalar product of user and item embedding, similarly we will take the same approach to calculate the score for each user/item combination in the row.
+- We can recall that for matrix factorisation approaches, we get the score matrix by using the scalar product of user and item embedding, similarly we will take the same approach to calculate the score for each user/item combination in the row
 - The **`forward`** method, when called simply returns the user/item row of the corresponding embedding matrix
 - And calculates the dot product between the **`user_id`** & **`item_id`** matrices returning the array for all user/item combinations (batch,11)